Nevada announces $45M settlement with McKinsey over opioids

 The western state reached the deal after sitting out a multi-state settlement with McKinsey announced in February.
 The hard bargaining has allowed Nevada to win a settlement that’s three and a half times larger than the average settlement with other states.

 “Nevada needed and deserved more than what was being made available to us in the multi-state settlement,” state Attorney General Aaron Ford said Monday.
-The state would have received $7 million had it stayed in the multi-state settlement, Ford said.
+He said the state would have received $7 million had it stayed in the multi-state deal.

-McKinsey said the deal reached with Nevada is “consistent with the commitment we made in February to be part of the solution to the opioid epidemic.”

-The New York-based company reached a $573 million settlement that month with 47 states, the District of Columbia and five U.S. territories.
-It also at the time announced separate deals with Washington state for $13.5 million and West Virginia for $10 million.

 The $45 million will be paid in two installments of $23 million in 45 days and $22 million in 120 days.